Chinese Braised Chicken with Chestnutsis a tradition Chinese recipe that is pure comfort food.

 For 8 years, we had a woman from Shanghai live with our family to help care for my aging in-laws.
 After both my mother-in-law and father-in-law passed away, she moved out and returned to her home country.
 We were so fortunate to find someone as capable as she was – not only was she an excellent caregiver, but she was a great cook and I learned a few dishes from her while she lived with us.

-This Chinese Chicken with Chestnut dish is traditionally Shanghainese and I remember Wendy making this for our family.
+This Chinese Braised Chicken with Chestnuts is traditionally Shanghainese and I remember Wendy making this for our family.
 Although dried chestnuts used to be commonly used in this dish, frozen fresh chestnuts and jarred chestnuts are more readily available these days, so that’s what I use.

 Today, Food Network and a group of bloggers is featuring Chicken for this week’s Comfort Food Feast event.
 Please stop by and see what everyone made: